dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 Even the IANA \[Footnote: Internet Assigned Number Agency\], a standards organization responsible for defining HTTP status codes (among other things), recognizes the idea of digital cash.
-We all know the infamous 404 error code, indicating that a resource can\'t be found.
-Few people know that there is also a 402 error code, indicating that the resource can\'t be accessed because it requires payment.
-However, since digital cash did not exist at the time, the status code was "reserved for future use" and isn\'t widely used as of today.
+We all know the infamous 404 error code, indicating that a resource can't be found.
+Few people know that there is also a 402 error code, indicating that the resource can't be accessed because it requires payment.
+However, since digital cash did not exist at the time, the status code was "reserved for future use" and isn't widely used as of today.

 The cypherpunks focused mainly on the privacy aspect of digital cash.
 Monetary and economic aspects were secondary.
 They realized that privacy is absolutely paramount for a free and open society.
-After all, the opposite - complete surveillance - can only lead to oppression and stagnation, since new and controversial ideas won\'t be allowed to flourish.
+After all, the opposite - complete surveillance - can only lead to oppression and stagnation, since new and controversial ideas won't be allowed to flourish.
 No matter what freedoms you think you have, in the end, surveillance renders all other freedoms useless.